ragnarlotus/vue-flux-docs/src/v6/components/flux-parallax.md

 ### setCss(css: `Object`)

-Set CSS styles to the cube.
+Set CSS styles to the parallax.

 #### css